 1936 to 1955 except for a few years during the Second World War when heavier

 locomotives were required to haul longer trains carrying troops to

 training centres across the country and to ocean ports.

 Part of the vision of the Forth Junction Heritage Society is to

-create a replication of Jubilee 3001 'The Chinook', as a functioning
+eventually create a miniature replica of Jubilee 3001 that headed 'The Chinook', as a functioning

 and accurate live steam 7.5"

-(1:8 scale) locomotive that would be used to haul passengers at the
+(1:8 scale) locomotive that could potentially haul passengers at a

 In 2009, the Canada Mint issued a $20 silver coin commemorating